wootencl/apidocs-v4/source/includes/_mpc.md

 ```
 *Available modes of operation: real-time only*

-The Medical Procedure Code resource provides access to clinical and consumer friendly information related to medical
+The Medical Procedure Code endpoints provide access to clinical and consumer
-procedures.
-It's useful for identifying the procedure code (or codes) that match search queries.
+friendly information related to medical procedures.
+It's useful for identifying
+the procedure code (or codes) that match search queries.
 It can also be used
 for determining the official descriptions for a specific procedure code.

 Available Medical Procedure Code Endpoints: